Quantco/datajudge/docs/source/examples/example_twitch.rst

 Now let's write an actual specification, expressing our expectations against the data.
 First, we need to make sure a connection to database can be established at test execution time.
 How this is done exactly depends on how you set up your database.
-When using our default setup with running `$ ./start_postgres.sh <https://github.com/Quantco/datajudge/blob/main/start_postgres.sh>`_, this would look as follows:
+When using our default setup with running, this would look as follows:

 .. code-block:: python